jlab-hep/localdb-docs/docs/database_demonstration_viewer.md

 [LDB] More information: https://localdb-docs.readthedocs.io/en/master/
 ```

-### 2. Start the application by the command 'app.py'
+### 2. Start LocalDB viewer with the command 'app.py'
+Start LocalDB viewer with the bellow command.
+**Don't stop this process to see the viewer through this tutorial.You have to chenge the sreen from next step.**

 ```bash
 $ ./app.py --config admin_conf.yml